Modules

 rectangleArea a b = a * b

 Pretty standard geometry right here.
 There are a few things to take note of though.
 Because a cube is only a special case of a cuboid, we defined its area and volume by treating it as a cuboid whose sides are all of the same length.
-We also defined a helper function called rectangleArea, which calculates a rectangle's area based on the lenghts of its sides.
+We also defined a helper function called rectangleArea, which calculates a rectangle's area based on the lengths of its sides.
 It's rather trivial because it's just multiplication.
 Notice that we used it in our functions in the module (namely cuboidArea and cuboidVolume) but we didn't export it!
 Because we want our module to just present functions for dealing with three-dimensional objects, we used rectangleArea but we didn't export it.

 When making a module, we usually export only those functions that act as a sort of interface to our module so that the implementation is hidden.
 If someone is using our Geometry module, they don't have to concern themselves with functions that we don't export.
 We can decide to change those functions completely or delete them in a newer version (we could delete rectangleArea and just use * instead) and no one will mind because we weren't exporting them in the first place.